MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ## Update solutions for hybrid update sources

 ### Microsoft Endpoint Configuration Manager
-Microsoft Endpoint Configuration Manager can be used to deploy updates for Microsoft 365 Apps the same way as it allows management of updates for e.g. Microsoft Windows.
+Microsoft Endpoint Configuration Manager can be used to deploy updates for Microsoft 365 Apps the same way as it allows management of updates for e.g., Microsoft Windows.
 By enabling the options **If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates** when configuring the update deployment package, devices are allowed to fall back to Office CDN for missing sources.
-This enables admins to reduce e.g. the number of languages which need to be synchronized to distribution points.
+This enables admins to reduce e.g., the number of languages which need to be synchronized to distribution points.
 E.g. if certain language packs are only scarcely used, those devices will pull down the required update sources from the Office CDN, while getting the core content from a distribution point.

 **Benefits**
 - Optimizes bandwidth where admins can stage the on-premises content that is required and offload content that isn't required to the CDN.
 A great example is languages.